 Coverage & Customer Care

-While the above three providers tend to be the most prominent in consumers' minds, there is another option that consistently maintains its contender status in terms of plans and features.
+While the above three providers tend to be the most prominent in consumers' minds, there is another option that consistently maintains its contender status in terms of plans and features: T-Mobile.

 T-Mobile offers a range of pricing options under two different plans.

-The One plan is T-Mobile's newest tier and is the plan you're most likely to see the carrier pushing in their marketing materials.
-It offers unlimited everything, to an extent.
+The One plan is T-Mobile's newest tier and is the one you're most likely to see the carrier pushing in their marketing materials, as this is now the only postpaid plan the carrier provides new customers.
+This T-Mobile offer gives you unlimited everything, to an extent.

 - Free unlimited in-flight texting and an hour of data

-- Free calling, text, and data in the U.S., Canada, and Mexico
+- Unlimited talk, text, and data in the U.S., Canada, and Mexico

 - More international options for other countries